-I taught Advanced Property Law to students in the School of Property, Construction and Project Management.
+In semester 2, 2018 William taught Advanced Property Law to students in the School of Property, Construction and Project Management.

 WESTERN MICHIGAN UNIVERSITY COOLEY LAW SCHOOL

-On 27 June 2017, I was appointed Adjunct Professor and a member of the Adjunct Faculty.
+On 27 June 2017, William was appointed Adjunct Professor and a member of the Adjunct Faculty.

 Leo Cussen Institute

-I have been contributing to the practical education of graduate law students since 1997 in the areas of Commercial and Corporate Practice, Retail Leases, Trusts, and Intellectual Property.
+William has been contributing to the practical education of graduate law students since 1997 in the areas of Commercial and Corporate Practice, Retail Leases, Trusts, and Intellectual Property.

-I am a former graduate of Leo Cussen Institute (1987).
+He is a former graduate of Leo Cussen Institute (1987).